FlowScript/Phantom/README.md

 ---

 ## [Version 1.8.3](https://github.com/FlowScript/Phantom/commit/8823c29223d8fd418a484b1518062de61a7c4534)
-**Added:**
+**New Features:**
-- `excludeLocalPlayer` tag for the following Commands:
+- Added `excludeLocalPlayer` tag for the following Commands:
   - `ban`
   - `apiBan`
   - `kick`
   - `crash`
   - This prevents the Command from running on the Local Player

 **New Features:**
-- `forceApiBan` Command now accepts UserIDs
+- `ForceApiBan` command now accepts UserIDs
-- The `view` Command now sets the Local Player's `ReplicationFocus` to the player they're viewing
+- The `View` command now sets the Local Player's `ReplicationFocus` to the player they're viewing

 **Changes:**
 - Small Notification Changes